woltemade/mnemonic_brute/README.md

 ## Setting Up the Project

-After installing Node.js and npm, follow these steps to set up the project:
+After installing Node.js and npm, follow these steps to set up the project.
+In terminal:

 1. Clone the project repository:
    ```bash